-- A. Sites designated as -HE must be developed to the minimum residential density anticipated in the City's Housing Element, unless: - 1.
-The decision-making body for the application makes finding that the remaining sites identified in the Housing Element are adequate to meet the City's remaining RHNA for the Housing Element planning period by income category. - 2.
-The finding should include a quantification of the remaining unmet need for the City's RHNA at each income level and the remaining capacity of sites identified in the Housing Element, to accommodate that need by income level. - 3.
-The City makes available sufficient sites to accommodate the remaining unmet RHNA for the income category.
+- A. If a site designated as -HE is developed at a density that is below the minimum residential density anticipated in the City's Housing Element, the City must either: - Make a finding that the remaining sites identified in the Housing Element are adequate to meet the City's remaining RHNA for the Housing Element

+- planning period by income category.
+This finding should include a quantification of the remaining unmet need for the City's RHNA at each income level and the remaining capacity of sites identified in the Housing Element, to accommodate that need by income level; or - 2.
+The City mMakes available sufficient sites to accommodate the remaining unmet RHNA for the income category within 180 days or other time frame as established by law, whichever is later.